 b) requires central government action or assistance.
 Communities and councils can submit proposals whenever they choose to

-The legal order allowing parishes to formally make direct proposals to the DCLG Secretary of State under the Second Round Invitation of the Sustainable Communities Act, 2007 – formally commenced on Monday 14 October 2013.
+The legal order allowing parishes to formally make direct proposals to the Ministry of Housing, Communities and Local Government (MHCLG) secretary of state under the second round invitation of the Sustainable Communities Act, 2007 – formally commenced on Monday 14 October 2013.

-To submit a proposal under the Act direct to the Secretary of State, parishes should visit the DCLG Barrier Busting.
+To submit a proposal under the Act direct to the Secretary of State, parishes should visit the MHCLG Barrier Busting.

 We are promoting the parish use of the Act and is the parish sector.